Claire Mitchell

 Claire Mitchell is a Kings Counsel working in Scotland.
 She has a particular interest in constitutional, human rights and sentencing questions.
+She also leads the Witches of Scotland campaign to achieve a pardon, an apology and a memorial for victims of the Scottish Witch Trials.

 Career

-She has an honours degree in law from University of Glasgow and became a QC (now KC) in 2019 and was called at the Bar in 2003.
-Before that she was a solicitor in private practice since 1996.

-Mitchell was President of the Scottish Criminal Bar Association from 2016 to 2018.
+Mitchell has an honours degree in law from the University of Glasgow.
+She was a solicitor in private practice from 1996 and was called at the Bar in 2003.
+She became a Queen's Counsel (QC, now KC) in 2019.
+She was President of the Scottish Criminal Bar Association from 2016 to 2018.